| |

 Before entering the Natural Bridge cave

 These can be found in popular areas like the Springbrook National Park in Australia and the Waitomo Caves in New Zealand.
-But I’ve also seen others further out from Byron and Sydney in New South Wales, plus The Minnehaha Walk at Fox Glacier on New Zealand’s South Island.
+But I’ve also seen others outside of Byron Bay and Sydney in New South Wales, plus The Minnehaha Walk at Fox Glacier on New Zealand’s South Island.

 These caves attract nature enthusiasts and photographers like me, who are keen to witness this natural phenomenon.
 The secluded environments support the glow worms’ lifecycle and feeding habits, showcasing an intricate balance within these ecosystems.